ivnvMkhl/notepad.MI/README.md

 # notepad.MI - web notepad

 This is a WEB application project with support for PWA technology.

-The project was developed using technologies: JavaScript, React, Redux, Firebase, SCSS.
+The project was developed using technologies: JavaScript, React, Redux, SCSS.

 At the moment, the project is under development, so the current commits may be with errors))